THE DOJ IS IGNORING ALL GOOD WIRE ACT ADVICE AND GOING AFTER THE WRONG TARGET

 There is also online gaming and lottery legislation active in a number of states, with more legislation expected as we move deeper into 2018.

-Just two months into 2018 there are already six states with pending online gaming or online lottery legislation:
+Six states with pending online gaming or online lottery legislation:

 - Connecticut (online lottery and possibly online gaming)